Whacking Day: Plot

-During an inspection by Superintendent Chalmers at Springfield Elementary School, Principal Skinner lures Bart, Jimbo, Kearney, Dolph and Nelson into the school's utility basement with the promise of free mountain bikes and locks the door.
-Bart escapes through a ventilation shaft and takes Groundskeeper Willie's tractor for a joyride, accidentally crashing into Chalmers who receives medical treatment from Lunchlady Doris.
-Chalmers is so furious that he refuses to grant Skinner a promotion he had been considering for him over; enraged at Bart for costing him a promotion, Skinner promptly expels Bart from the school.
-After Bart is quickly rejected from a new private Christian school, Marge decides to homeschool him.
+During an inspection by Superintendent Chalmers at Springfield Elementary School, Principal Skinner lures Bart, Jimbo, Kearney, Dolph, and Nelson into the school's utility basement with the promise of free mountain bikes and locks the door.
+Bart escapes through a ventilation shaft and takes Groundskeeper Willie's tractor for a joyride, accidentally crashing into Chalmers.
+Enraged at Bart for costing him a promotion, Skinner promptly expels Bart from the school.
+After Bart is quickly rejected from a private Christian school, Marge decides to homeschool him.
+Marge assigns Bart to read Johnny Tremain.
+Bart is uninterested in the book until Marge tells him the title character has a deformed hand; Bart then reads the book in its entirety and loves it.

-Meanwhile, Kent Brockman announces that Springfield's annual "Whacking Day" is approaching.
+Meanwhile, the local holiday Whacking Day is approaching.
 Each year on May 10, the people of Springfield drive snakes to the center of town and beat them to death.
-The tradition appalls Lisa, who finds no support from any of the adults of the town.
-Barry White arrives to begin the festivities, but quickly leaves in disgust when he discovers what the holiday is about.

-After Marge takes Bart on a field trip to Olde Springfield Towne, Bart discovers that the origins of Whacking Day, which supposedly involved Jebediah Springfield, is a lie because it conflicts with a major Revolutionary War battle in which he took part, and suggests to Lisa that they lure the snakes to safety by playing music with heavy bass from the stereo speakers.
+Lisa is disgusted by the tradition, but none of Springfield's adults sympathize with her, even her own father.
+After Marge takes Bart on a field trip to Olde Springfield Towne, he deduces that the origin of Whacking Day, which supposedly involved Jebediah Springfield, is false because it conflicts with a major Revolutionary War battle in which Springfield took part.
+Bart purchases Bob Woodward's book The Truth About Whacking Day.

+On Whacking Day, Barry White arrives to begin the festivities, but quickly leaves in disgust when he discovers the holiday is dedicated to killing snakes.
+Bart suggests to Lisa that they lure the snakes to safety by playing music with heavy bass from the stereo speakers.
 White, who just happens to be walking by, agrees to help by singing "Can't Get Enough of Your Love, Babe", attracting hundreds of snakes into the house.

-The pursuing crowd arrives, but they are soon turned around on the subject of Whacking Day by Bart's newfound knowledge.
-It turns out that the first Whacking Day was actually held in 1924 as an excuse to beat up the Irish.
-Lisa also tells the town about the positive influences that the snakes have had on the town folks, such as killing rodents.
-The town agrees to give up the tradition and Skinner is impressed with Bart's efforts and welcomes him back to the school, but then realizes in horror that he completely forgot about Jimbo, Dolph, Kearney and Nelson, who are still in the basement where they are talking about their feelings and comforting each other.
-Skinner and Willie race to the school with the mountain bikes to avoid a potential lawsuit.
-When Willie asks Skinner what they will do if they boys have died after being forgotten for days, Skinner assures him that the two of them will ride the bikes into Mexico.
-However, Willie mutters to himself that he plans on turning Skinner over at the Mexican border.
+The pursuing crowd arrives, but they are soon turned around on the subject of Whacking Day by Bart's newfound knowledge; the first Whacking Day was actually held in 1924 as an excuse to beat up Irish immigrants (the ‘snakes’ banished from Ireland).
+Lisa also reminds the townspeople of the positive things that snakes have done for them, such as killing rodents.
+The townspeople agree to give up the tradition.

+Skinner is impressed with Bart's efforts and welcomes him back to the school, but then realizes in horror that he completely forgot about Jimbo, Dolph, Kearney and Nelson, because they are still in the utility basement; they are shown talking about their feelings and comforting each other.
+Skinner and Willie race to the school with the mountain bikes for the boys to avoid a potential lawsuit.